ddpruitt/ddpruitt.jekyll.01/_posts/2004-12-03-state-machine.md

 I have been working with the State Pattern for several months now.
 It is a great way to control an application in a Kung Fu sort of way.
 It has a very hands off director feel to it.

-I am planning on writing up a full doc on my take on the pattern and an implimentation of it, based off of the MyXaml MxStateMachine.
+I am planning on writing up a full doc on my take on the pattern and an implementation of it, based off of the MyXaml MxStateMachine.
 I like the looks of MyXaml but it seems too declarative for me.
-I plan to impliment a code generation process to build the State Machine.
+I plan to implement a code generation process to build the State Machine.